nelsonalejandro/junngla-blix-vtex-payment-provider/README.md

 ### Step 3: Running the *Payment* app

+> ⚠️ When testing in a workspace do not change the app name and vendor.
+You must keep all params in the boilerplate unchanged

 1. Using your browser, go to `http://{workspace}--{account}.myvtex.com/checkout?workspace={workspace}`.

 > ⚠️ Remember to replace the values between the curly brackets according to your scenario